leoschwarz/opensim-protocol/doc/textures.md

 - Research what kind of issue BUG-3323/SH-4375 is and what they are trying to fix with the 32 MB heuristic?
 - Figure out where to get the url or object handle/id to retrieve the textures from.
 (Region data/udp messages/or where)
 - Accessible listing of sources.
+- What kind of textures are these even?
+I've found cubemaps, but are there also single 2D textures or how is this managed?

 # Sources:
 - indra/newview/lltexturefetch.{cpp,h} (actually the cpp file in the firestorm viewer is very well documented! figure out who did it to give credit)
 - llimage/llimageworker.{cpp,h} (not so much documented, but important because it describes some kind of image decoding)
+- OpenMetaverse/TexturePipeline.cs: Contains a full texture request pipeline.